GPUOpen-Tools/ocat/docs/source/usage.rst

 Visualization
 ---------------
-Allows the visualization of the recordings for the following metrics: frame times, reprojection times (VR only), and the overall sessino satistics missed frames, average FPS, average frame times, average reprojection times (VR only) and 99th-percentile frame times.
+Allows the visualization of the recordings for the following metrics: frame times, reprojection times (VR only), and the overall session satistics missed frames, average FPS, average frame times, average reprojection times (VR only) and 99th-percentile frame times.

-* :guilabel:`Select .csv file` Open csv file to select a recording whose data should be visualized.
+* :guilabel:`Select recording file` Opens a file dialog to select a recording file whose data should be visualized.
 * :guilabel:`Visualize` Opens the visualization window.
 Multiple visualization windows can be open simultaneously.